 Toy

-After spotting an unusually small car, two friends decide to play a practical joke.
-Enlisting help from a passerby they find out the stranger’s true motives.
+After spotting an unusually small car, two friends decide to play a practical joke with unexpected outcomes.

 -